wellcomecollection/docs/rfcs/XXX-eresource_authentication/README.md

 The Wellcome Trust & Wellcome Sanger institute are members of the [UK Federation](https://www.ukfederation.org.uk/content/Documents/IdPInfoList), which holds some metadata on those institutions as "identity providers".

-The UK Federation [publishes metadata](https://www.ukfederation.org.uk/content/Documents/MetadataPublicationService) about "identity providers" that hold membership, that service providers can use to determine where a user will sign-in.
+The UK Federation [publishes metadata](https://www.ukfederation.org.uk/content/Documents/MetadataPublicationService) about "identity providers" that hold membership.
+Service providers can use that metadata to determine where a user will sign-in for a given institution.

 #### Where Are You From (WAYF)